istio/istio.io/content/en/docs/setup/platform-setup/kind/index.md

     $ kubectl create clusterrolebinding default-admin --clusterrole cluster-admin --serviceaccount=default:default
     {{< /text >}}

-1. In order to login to the Dashboard UI you need a token.
-Use the following command to store token in variable.
+1. To login to Dashboard, you need a Bearer Token.
+Use the following command to store the token in a variable.

     {{< text bash >}}
     $ token=$(kubectl get secrets -o jsonpath="{.items[?(@.metadata.annotations['kubernetes\.io/service-account\.name']=='default')].data.token}"|base64 -d)